-Special tax rules apply to investments through defined contribution plans and other tax-qualified plans and investments by tax-exempt organizations.
-Shareholders should consult their tax adviser to determine the suitability of shares of a Fund as an investment through such plans and the precise effect of an investment on their particular tax situation.
+Special tax rules not described in this discussion apply to investments through defined contribution plans and other tax-qualified plans, as well as investments by tax-exempt entities.
+Shareholders should consult their tax adviser to determine the suitability of shares of a Fund as an investment through such plans or by such entities and the precise effect that an investment in a Fund would have on their particular tax situations.

 The foregoing discussion relates solely to U.S. federal income tax law except where otherwise noted.
 Dividends and distributions also may be subject to state and local taxes.
-Shareholders are urged to consult their tax advisers regarding specific questions as to U.S. federal, state, local and, where applicable, foreign taxes.
+Shareholders are urged to consult their tax adviser regarding specific questions as to U.S. federal, state, local and, where applicable, foreign taxes.
 Foreign investors should consult their tax advisers concerning the U.S. federal tax consequences of ownership of shares of a Fund, including the certification and filing requirements imposed on foreign investors in order to qualify for exemption from the backup withholding tax (or to qualify for a reduced rate of withholding provided by a treaty).